1934 24 Hours of Le Mans: Over 2-litre entries

 For the past three years, Alfa Romeo had dominated Le Mans.
 The works team had been closed down, with the customer team Scuderia Ferrari representing the marque in Grand Prix racing across Europe.
 However, in sports-car racing, the team only competed in Italy.
 Eight private entrants were pit forward although only half of them arrived.

 Both Raymond Sommer and Luigi Chinetti (winners together in 1932 and 1st and 2nd respectively in 1933) were back to contest the Biennial Cup.
 Sommer was aiming to equal Woolf Barnato's record winning three Le Mans in a row.
 He would be driving an Alfa Romeo with a Grand Prix Monza chassis owned by wealthy Parisian doctor Pierre Félix (bought through Chinetti's Alfa Romeo dealership), modified to accommodate the mandatory two rear seats.
 The Monza engine gave 180 bhp, an extra 25-30 bhp over the other Alfa entries.
 Félix had a second entry that did not eventuate.
 Chinetti had a corto (short-wheelbase) Mille Miglia chassis and brought in French Grand Prix racer Philippe Étancelin as his co-driver.
 Englishman Earl Howe had won the race in 1931 but had been unable to compete in 1933 because of an eye injury.
 He returned this year with his 8C-2300 Le Mans, with its 4-seater lungo (long) touring body and with former Talbot stalwart Tim Rose-Richards as his co-driver.
 Rose-Richards had also filed his own entry for another 8C-2300 Le Mans, driven by Owen Saunders-Davies and Freddie Clifford.

 There were five big Bugattis entered this year.
 Racing journalist Roger Labric got a degree of works support, with two mechanics from Molsheim and driver Pierre Veyron.
 His was the biggest Bugatti – the supercharged 5-litre Type 50 run by the late Guy Bouriat and Albert Divo in 1931.
 There were three Type 55 cars entered, with their 2.3-litre supercharged engines.
 That of the Équipe Braillard did not arrive, while the others were of privateers Charles Brunet and Victor Bayard.

-There was also a privately-entered 3-litre Type 44, a popular touring model but only capable of 80 bhp.
+There was also a privately entered 3-litre Type 44, a popular touring model but only capable of 80 bhp.
 It was not expected to be among the front-runners, even among the smaller British sports cars, but it would be reliable with an engine not over-stressed.

-One again, Prince Nicholas of Romania had the biggest car in the field, with his elegant Duesenberg Model SJ.
+Once again, Prince Nicholas of Romania had the biggest car in the field, with his elegant Duesenberg Model SJ.
 Its supercharged 6.9-litre twin-cam engine put out 320 bhp with a top speed of 215 kp/h (135 mph).
 This year he was partnered by Whitney Straight, the Anglo-American with his own grand prix racing team.
 Labric’s 8-year old Lorraine-Dietrich was now owned by Daniel Porthault, who entered with Just-Émile Vernet, using Vernet’s tenth place finish in a Salmson last year, to take the entry to the Biennial Cup.